 All of this is available at Cancer Support Community at no charge to participants: support groups, gentle movement and nutrition classes designed to provide tools to help live with cancer.
 Those with children can also benefit from the Families Connect programming where children and their cancer-diagnosed caregivers come together to find ways to better communicate about cancer and be supported as a family.

-With the generosity of the Brightfield family and Staenberg Family Foundation matching challenge grant, Cancer Support Community will continue to offer programming specifically designed for the needs of young adults.
+With the generosity of the Joel Brightfield family, Cancer Support Community will continue to offer programming specifically designed for the needs of young adults.